robstave/angular2-training/session-six/page2.md

 The dependency comes from another source and can be declared on the fly.
 Behind that decorator is more code than we care to look at.

 Think about it, we will be needing the HTTP module, but we could be depending on any number of other services.
-Rather than declare that out, we will let angular figure it out.
+Rather than declare everything, we will let angular figure it out.

 > The consumer of an injected service does not know how to create that service.
 It shouldn't care.
 It's the dependency injection's job to create and cache that service.
 >